 Tesla offers different options for charging the vehicle at home.
 Even a simple household socket and using the UMC is better than no charging at all.
-The better option is a high power socket or a Wallbox.
+The better option is a high-power socket or a Wallbox.

 But to convince the property owner it is important to make a professional suggestion.
-It is therefore highly recommended to consult a qualified electrician in advance.
+It is therefore highly recommended consulting a qualified electrician in advance.
 He can look at the situation on site and make a professional offer for a solution, which can be presented to the property owner together with the request for a charging station or power socket.
 In addition, if you do this, the approximate costs are known in advance.
 On this Tesla website you will find contact details for electricians’ specialist shops recommended by Tesla.
 In theory, it could be any electrician, but the Tesla partners know the exact specifications and requirements of Tesla.

 I have done the same before I bought my Model S. The electrician made me a free quote at that time.
 This included an exact list of the necessary components, prices and even photos of the situation in my garage.
-On the pictures he has drawn and commented the planned cables and the charging station with a picture editing tool.
+On the pictures he has drawn and commented on the planned cables and the charging station with a picture editing tool.
 So even a layman can see immediately what exactly it is all about.
 Equipped with such professional documents one has much better chances to convince and reach his goal.

 What should I clarify together with the electrician?

 The electrician should clarify the following before speaking to the property owner.
-If you are as well prepared as possible, you have better arguments and can sell better:
+If you are as well-prepared as possible, you have better arguments and can sell better:

 - How does the electricity get to the charging station?
 What exactly does the cable routing look like?

 - Where do you have to make wall breakthroughs for the cable and cable routing through cellar corridors?